St Kilda Football Club (AFL Women's)

+The club had a reserves affiliation with the Sandringham Football Club in the VFL Women's (VFLW) competition.
+A team known as the "Southern Saints" participated in the league between 2018 and 2024, originally being co-managed by both clubs before the license was taken over by Sandringham in 2020.
+Since 2025 the "Southern Saints" name has been dropped and the team's identity has been consolidated by the Sandringham Football Club.

 History

 2020–present: Foundation

 On 18 February 2017, the Australian Football League (AFL) announced the creation of a women's competition the following year.
 St Kilda was one the first 13 clubs to apply for an inaugural license to join the competition.
 Despite being unsuccessful in its bid, it was granted a provisional license, meaning it would take preference over other bidders in subsequent bids.
 Following the successful completion of the inaugural AFLW season in 2017, the AFL launched a second round of bidding for licenses to enter the competition from 2019 onwards.
 St Kilda was again among eight clubs that applied.
 In September 2017, the club was announced as one of six clubs to receive a licence to join the competition, and as one of four to join in 2020.